lgblgblgb/mega65-utils/eth-tool/client/README.md

 needs, also the port `6510`, if you re-configured eth-tool and recompiled it to use a different one.

-Third version directly accepts a command to be executed, then client exits.
+Third version directly accepts a command to be executed, then client exits (though there is the form to give multiple commands separated by comma - a comma which is surrounded by spaces).
 The second version however present you a shell, where you can use multiple commands one by one before you exit (by pressing CTRL-C at empty prompt, or using the `exit` command).
 The command names are the same though for the command line and interactive versions.
 You can use